claudiaregina/simple-period-tracker/README.md

 # Simple period tracker

-This is a PWA designed to register and predict menstruation cycles.
-I made it for myself, so I only added the features I personally needed.

 <p align="center">
   <img src="https://i.imgur.com/MovSExc.png" alt="App on a phone" />
 </p>

+This is a PWA designed to register and predict menstruation cycles.
+I made it for myself, so I only added the features I personally needed.

+<p align="center"><strong>Try it: <a href="http://cr-spt.netlify.app">cr-spt.netlify.app</a></strong></p>

 ## Features